Your child’s academic intellect is like a muscle. If they don’t use it, atrophy sets in.

 “Any program that has a positive reinforcement component is great,” Dr. Lieb said.

 - Come up with your own reward program.
-Have your child do a math worksheet a couple times a week for extra time at the pool or extra screen time.
+Have your child do a math worksheet a couple times a week for extra time in the pool or extra screen time.

-- Cooking and shopping are great ways to keep younger kids sharp.
+- Cooking is a great way to keep younger kids sharp.
 In the kitchen, they have to figure out directions, measurements, fractions and double recipes.
 The reward could be a batch of cookies or favorite treat.
-In the store, have them figure out what 10 percent off means or how sales tax affects the price.

 “There are a lot of different ways you can find math problems throughout the day,” Dr. Lieb said.
 “It’s a good outcome.
-They got the shirt they wanted but they have to use their brain and do the math to figure out the 40 percent discount.”
+They made the brownies they were craving and they had to use their brain and do the math to figure out the measurements.”